Alaud01/Lowering-ER-Patient-Wait-Times-with-ML/README.md

 ## How to Use

 Since this is an undergraduate thesis study, please do not copy or modify this.
-However, feel free to use this as a reference or guide for your own projects or studies.
+However, feel free to use this as a reference or guide for your own projects or studies :)